uexp2/newage-solutions-exercise/README.md

 ```
 This solution allowed me to keep track of paths that have been generated, systematically generate new paths, and easily
 prevent duplication of paths.
 With the help of the previously mentioned dictionary the queue is only appended to if
 at least one new path was generated.
-And of the newly generated paths at least one path is within the max stops or max
+And of the newly generated paths at least one path is within the max path length or max
 path weight bound.
 Together, these modificaitons of BFS allows getAllPathsBetween to accurately and efficiently generated
 all possible paths between two points bounded by max path length or max path weight.